 As a medical school dedicated since its inception to the health care needs of eastern Virginia, EVMS shows preference to applicants from the Commonwealth of Virginia, especially legal residents of Hampton Roads.
 For an applicant to be considered as an in-state Virginia resident for tuition purposes, he or she must have legally domiciled in the Commonwealth of Virginia for a least one year prior to matriculation and must fulfill other requirements to confirm Virginia residency.

 Applications from out-of-state students who have strong academic credentials and the personal traits valued by EVMS are also encouraged to apply.
-Applicants from rural or other underserved regions and those who have been disadvantaged or underrepresented for economic, racial, or social reasons, and who possess the motivation and appitude required for the study of medicine, are also strongly encouraged to apply.
+Applicants from rural or other underserved regions and those who have been disadvantaged or underrepresented for economic, racial, or social reasons, and who possess the motivation and aptitude required for the study of medicine, are also strongly encouraged to apply.

-The MCAT and a minimum of 100 semester hours, including the below required prerequisite courses, must be taken within the United States or Canada at accredited universities.
-(Online/internent-based courses are not acceptable for prerequisites).
+The MCAT and a minimum of 100 semester hours, including the below required prerequisite courses, must be taken within the United States or Canada at an accredited university.
+(Online/internet-based courses are not acceptable for prerequisites).

-- Biology (with lab) 1 year
+- Biology (with labs) 1 year

-- General chemistry (with lab) 1 year
+- General chemistry (with labs) 1 year

-- Organic chemistry (with lab) 1 year
+- Organic chemistry (with labs) 1 year

-- Physics (with lab) 1 year
+- Physics (with labs) 1 year

 Applicants must have grades of C or better in all required courses.
 Credits earned through advanced placement programs or CLEP are acceptable.
 Applicants may enhance their chances of acceptance by taking graduate course work in the natural sciences.
-In recent years, students matriculating at EVMS have had a mean GPA of 3.44 and a mean MCAT of 30.
+In recent years, students matriculating at EVMS have had a mean GPA of 3.50 and a mean MCAT of 31 (510).

 The Medical College Admissions Test (MCAT) is a computer-based exam which is offered multiple times throughout the year and must be taken by the prospective student before the application can be processed.